-Cutups is a addon for the ShiftSpace metaweb application.
-With Cutups, a user can select and "cutup" text on any webpage so that new meanings and uses may be discovered and articulated.
-To use Cutups you must first install the ShiftSpace application for the Firefox browser.
+Cutups was a addon for the ShiftSpace metaweb application.
+With Cutups, a user could select and "cut up" text on any webpage so that new meanings and uses could be discovered and articulated.
+Work on the ShiftSpace platform ended in 2011.

 Simple Exchange allows users to exchange textual content between webpages.
 HTML is the lingua franca of the web; it facilitates the ability to categorize enormous quantaties of information.
 At the same time, it establishes equivalences between what are often very different contents.